huyoujinlab/scRCAT-seq/data_processing/README.md

 Here is the scCAT-seq 5' data and 3' data processing workflow.
 To see detail imformation of other data processing, please see `C1_CAGE_5_data_processing.sh`, `C1_STRT_5_data_processing.sh`, `Arguel_et_al_5_data_processing.sh` and `BAT-seq_3_data_processing.sh`.

 We have uploaded test data and scripts as a demo.
-Read can unzip `software_checklist.zip` file and follow the instruction as described below. `software_checklist.zip` file can be found at [here](https://drive.google.com/open?id=1TefsaVUQmYAA8CzhLWPQUKUPsUvH6Cjg).
+Readers can unzip `software_checklist.zip` file and follow the instruction as described below. `software_checklist.zip` file can be found at [here](https://drive.google.com/open?id=1TefsaVUQmYAA8CzhLWPQUKUPsUvH6Cjg).